egara/arch-btrfs-installation/README.md

 After creating the partitions, it was necessary to format them.
 Again, I followed the guide without a problem.

 **IMPORTANT**: I used **-L** option with *mkfs* command in order to create a label for **/** (arch) and **/home** (home) partitions.
-It is important because fstab and the file needed to configure systemd-boot are configured to point those labels.
+It is important because fstab and the file needed to set up systemd-boot are configured to point those labels.

 ## BTRFS layout ##
 The only partition formated with BTRFS was /dev/sda3, which contains the whole root system.
 BTRFS was selected to enable snapshots support in order to avoid any possible problem with Arch updates.
 Sometimes, I have experimented that certain critical package updates can break the system.
-If it occurs, it is a good idea to have some snapshot to rollback the entire root filesystem.
+If it occurs, it is a good idea to have some snapshot to rollback the entire root filesystem. tmp subvolume has been created in order to avoid the inclusion of temporal files within the snapshots of rootvol. tmp snapshots never will be created, because all the files stored within tmp are temporal.
 This is the layout defined:

 ```
 sda3 (Volume)